ahmdabos/wordpress/wp-content/plugins/form/readme.txt

 All posts of the (custom) post type "submission" will be removed.

-You can avoid this via Settings > VSCF.
+You can avoid this via Settings > form.

 = Question? =
 Please take a look at the FAQ section.